12.5 C

 Soon after arriving in Washington, Davis was made chief of the Air Defense Branch of Air Force operations, a prestigious position in which he supervised white officers and enlisted men.
 So successful was Davis in his Pentagon position that in 1953, while the Korean War was still raging, the Air Force assigned him to take command of the 51st Fighter-Interceptor Wing, Suwon AB, South Korea.

 Davis was soon reassigned to what proved to be his most significant postwar position—vice commander of 13th Air Force and commander of Air Task Force 13 (Provisional) at Taipei, Taiwan.
 He was to build a defensive air force from scratch, to deter Communist forces on mainland China from launching an air or sea attack on the Republic of China on Taiwan.
-In two years Davis built a formidable defensive air force.
+In two years, Davis built a formidable defensive air force.

-In 1959 Davis became the first African American officer to reach the rank of major general (a two-star general) in the air force and was promoted to lieutenant general (a three-star general) in 1965.
+In 1959, Davis became the first African American officer to reach the rank of major general (a two-star general) in the Air Force and was promoted to lieutenant general (a three-star general) in 1965.

-Davis succeeded in Korea and became commander of 13th Air Force in August 1967, taking command of more than 55,000 people all over Asia, including many thousands who were flying and fighting in the Vietnam War.
+Davis succeeded in Korea and became commander of the 13th Air Force in August 1967, taking command of more than 55,000 people all over Asia, including many thousands who were flying and fighting in the Vietnam War.
 Davis was responsible for the air defense of the Philippines as well.
 He held this post for a year.

 After two years as the deputy commander in chief, in 1970, he retired from the Air Force.
 He had served more than 33 years on active duty and had been all around the world.
 He had excelled in every position, and he left the Air Force and the military service a much better institution than he had found it.
 At the time of Davis’s retirement, he held the rank of lieutenant general, but on December 9, 1998, President Bill Clinton awarded him a fourth star, raising him to the rank of full general.

-Davis was no longer in the Air Force, but his professional life was far from over.
+Although Davis was no longer in the Air Force, his professional life was far from over.
 He became the director of public safety for Cleveland, Ohio, overseeing the city’s fire and police departments.
 Later, Davis became director of civil aviation security and an assistant secretary at the US Department of Transportation.

 After retiring from the Department of Transportation in 1975, he followed in his father’s footsteps again by serving on the American Battle Monuments Commission.
-Finally, in 1991 Davis wrote his memoirs, relating his challenges and achievements over the years in his book Benjamin O. Davis, Jr.: American.
+Finally, in 1991, Davis wrote his memoirs, relating his challenges and achievements over the years in his book, “Benjamin O. Davis, Jr.: American”.

 Air Force Distinguished Service Medal